List of Logical

 contemporary and classic fallacies as they are used in today's discourse.

-given, pre-set dogma, doctrine, "fact" or conclusion and then searching for
+given, pre-set belief, dogma, doctrine, scripture verse, "fact" or conclusion and then searching for

 rationalize, defend or justify it.
-Certain religious fundamentalists are
+Certain ideologues and religious fundamentalists are

 Actions have Consequences: The contemporary fallacy of

-falsely describing a given punishment or penalty as a "consequence" of a
+a person in power falsely describing an imposed punishment or penalty as a "consequence" of

 negative act.
 E.g.," The consequences of your misbehavior could include